Prasanna23-ag/Masters-Thesis-Trajectory-Planning-in-Mobile-Robots-with-Diffusion-Probabilistic-Models/README.md

 # Masters-Thesis-Trajectory-Planning-in-Mobile-Robots-with-Diffusion-Probabilistic-Models

-Abstract: This repository contains the implementation, training pipeline, and evaluation framework for my Master’s Thesis: Trajectory Planning in Mobile Robots with Diffusion Probabilistic Models.
+Abstract: This repository contains the implementation, training pipeline, and evaluation framework for my Master’s Thesis: "Trajectory Planning in Mobile Robots with Diffusion Probabilistic Models."
 The work explores whether diffusion-based generative models can learn from Bi-RRT expert demonstrations to produce smoother, more consistent, and more optimal trajectories for mobile robot navigation.

 To achieve this, the project implements a Simple Hierarchical Diffusion (SHD) architecture consisting of:

 - A High‑Level Diffusion Model that predicts coarse sub‑goals